Pronto Plumbing Tackles

 Over time, Orangeburg pipe corrodes and deforms.
 The thin layers of wood fibre decay, deteriorating and warping until a) the pipe collapses (thereby blocking the water or sewage path); b) the pipe weakens and tree roots infiltrate the pipe interior; and/or c) the pipe bursts.
 Regardless, the outcome results in a mess that leaves owners frustrated.

-Recently, the Pronto Plumbing team tackled an Orangeburg Pipe issue at a Camp Hill home on 39th Street.
-The homeowner’s pipe had become egg-shaped, and was failing fast.
+When the Pronto Plumbing Heating Air Drains team tackled an Orangeburg Pipe issue at a Camp Hill home on 39th Street, the homeowner’s pipe had become egg-shaped, and was failing fast.
 Without missing a beat, Pronto used cutting-edge instruments including a drain camera to determine exactly where the problem lay.
 Then, using a trenchless system, they laid new pipe without digging up the yard.

 The replacement pipe Pronto chose is made from high-strength PVC, guaranteed to outperform any Orangeburg pipe (which usually fails between 30-50 years).

-If you suspect that the pipes under your home that was built between the late 1940s and 1972 may be Orangeburg, please contact the Pronto Plumbing team at (717) 533-1057 to set up an inspection of your drain lines.
+If you suspect that the pipes under your home that was built between the late 1940s and 1972 may be Orangeburg, please contact the Pronto Plumbing Heating Air Drains team set up an inspection of your drain lines.
 It’s well worth knowing so you can save money and headaches in the long run.